10 Animals That Could Attack Your Dog

 2. Snakes

-Venomous snakes are dangerous to people and to dogs.
+Venomous snakes are dangerous to people and dogs.
 They pose another lurking danger to your pet.
 A snake bite itself would not injure your dog seriously.
 However, the poison that is injected into them during the bite could be deadly.

 Attacks by snakes most often occur when your dog is moving about through grass and sniffing through burrows.
 Venomous snakes live in most forests, parks, and other public places throughout North America.
 If your dog is bitten by a snake, immobilize it, and bring it to your vet immediately.